-Note: Post updated in 2022 to include a link to the revised Project Management Overview document
+Note: This post was updated in 2022 to include a link to the revised Project Management Overview document

 Everyone was astonished that something so simple – and so common! – could be so effective, if only we’d use them more often.